vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 96
 This practice is considered supreme because it implies a complete fusion of the adept with the Absolute.

 *Vāgbhava* , here as in stanza 69 of chapter 2 \(see above\), designates not the fi rst *kū ṭ * a of the *śrīvidyā* but the place where the four planes of the Word \( *vāc* \) are situated \( *bhavanti* \).
 This totality of the Word is to be visualized by the adept as shining in the “forest of the great lotus,” that is, the *akulapadma* , which, as we have seen in chapter 1, is, in this system, a white thousand-petaled lotus located on the summit of the *suṣumnā* , where the *vyāpinīkalā* of the *uccāra* of the mantra is located, pouring incessantly a fl ow of ambrosia \( *amṛta* \).
-The Dīexplains that this fl ow of ambrosia is “the fl ow of the essence of the undivided divine Consciousness.”
+The Dī explains that this fl ow of ambrosia is “the fl ow of the essence of the undivided divine Consciousness.”
 The adept is to have an intimate direct awareness \( *svātmatayā vimṛśya* \) of this.
 Note that the above visualizations are to be mentally “seen” in the yogic body of the adept; yoga and worship are inseparable.

 The footprint of the Master is the presence in this world of the supreme Śiva.
 Amṛtānanda quotes again the fi rst stanza of his *Cidvilāsastava* : “One is the form of Śiva, luminous by himself.
 One \[also\] is the ‘being’ \[ *tanu* \]

 which is the awareness of this.
 The supreme \[reality\], total fusion of these two \[elements\], such is the footprint of \[the Master\]: it is in essence the supreme Śiva.”

-On the realization of nonduality, the Dīadds: “The mystical realization of the absence of all duality with Him consists in being totally absorbed in the \[awareness of \] ‘This, verily, I am’ \[ *saivāham asmīti samāveśa* \], a state called intoxication since it makes one \[divinely\] intoxicated; and it is because of the state thus caused that the \[adept\], full of joy, totters.”
+On the realization of nonduality, the Dī adds: “The mystical realization of the absence of all duality with Him consists in being totally absorbed in the \[awareness of \] ‘This, verily, I am’ \[ *saivāham asmīti samāveśa* \], a state called intoxication since it makes one \[divinely\] intoxicated; and it is because of the state thus caused that the \[adept\], full of joy, totters.”

 He must turn away from the chatter of discursive thought, being entirely devoted to the contemplation of the *nāda* which arises inside the Small One. //6//